statKim/robfpca/README.md

 The proposed robust FPCA method implements FPCA based on the conditional expectation for the robust covariance function estimate.
-The robust covariance function is estimated using the modified Gnanadesikan-Kettenring (GK) identity based on M-estimator, and then orthogonalized.
+The robust covariance function is obtained via robust pairwise computation based on Orthogonalized Gnanadesikan-Kettenring (OGK) estimation.

 ## Installation